datamasque/DataMasque-AWS-RDS-masking-stepfunctions-blueprint/README.md

   be replicated when creating the staging RDS.
 - The DataMasque EC2 instance **must** allow inbound connections from the **DatamasqueRun** Lambda.
 - The DataMasque EC2 instance **must** allow inbound connections from the **SqsConsumer** Lambda.

-Please also ensure to allow stepfunctions to use the KMS key used on the source database to encrypt masked snapshots.
+- Grant permission for the stepfunctions to use the KMS key configured on the source database to encrypt masked snapshots.

 ## AWS Step Function execution